Variational Phasor Circuits for Phase-Native Brain-Computer Interface Classification: Method

 \section{Method}

 This section describes the implementation protocol used for VPC experiments.
 Operator-level derivations and formal statements are provided in Theory; here we focus on the practical workflow needed for reproducible training and evaluation.
-All experiments follow a four-stage pipeline.
-In Stage~1, multichannel EEG-like data are generated, labeled, and split into train, validation, and test partitions.
-In Stage~2, each channel snapshot is normalized and mapped to bounded phase coordinates before being lifted onto the phasor state manifold.
-In Stage~3, single-stack or deep-stack VPC models are fit to the phase-encoded training data under fixed optimization budgets.
-In Stage~4, final performance is measured on the held-out test partition and placed in context through systematic comparison with classical machine-learning baselines.
+We use two data regimes.
+The \emph{primary} regime is real motor-imagery EEG from the PhysioNet EEG Motor Movement/Imagery database (\Cref{subsec:real_eeg}), which provides the substantive evidence for the model's practical value.
+A \emph{controlled synthetic} regime is used only for a training-behavior check and for the capacity probe, where knowing the ground-truth separability of the task is essential.
+In all regimes the pipeline is the same four stages: (1) data are prepared, labeled, and split; (2) each feature vector is normalized and mapped to bounded phase coordinates and lifted onto the phasor manifold; (3) single- or multi-stack VPC models are fit under fixed optimization budgets using PyTorch Autograd; and (4) performance is measured on held-out data and compared against classical baselines under identical splits.
+All splitting for the real-EEG regime is subject-wise stratified $k$-fold cross-validation to prevent trial leakage and to report generalization across individuals.